Shain001/Shain001/README.md

 I am:

-- 🌱 Working as an Associate Software Engineer at Coles Group
+- 🌱 Working as a Site Reliability Engineer at TikTok
-- :speedboat: Planning to learn about Web 3 technologies
-- :cactus: Extremely intersted in marketing and small business
+- :speedboat: Focusing on Enterprise AI Integration & Investment

 ### 🛠 &nbsp;Tech Stack